tensorlayer/TensorLayer/README.md

 # Contribute to TensorLayer

-Please read the [Contribution Guideline](https://github.com/tensorlayer/tensorlayer/blob/rearrange-readme/CONTRIBUTING.md) before submitting your PRs.
+Please read the [Contributor Guideline](https://github.com/tensorlayer/tensorlayer/blob/rearrange-readme/CONTRIBUTING.md) before submitting your PRs.

 # Citation
 If you find this project useful, we would be grateful if you cite the TensorLayer paper：